rumballd/Microbox-Archive/MB2/CF_Adapter/readme.md

 In case of external power supply of the CF adapter or the IDE device be careful with this jumper.

-This interface has been tested with a Compact Flash boards adapter and with a master and a slave board.
+This interface has been tested with a Compact Flash boards adapter and with master and slave boards.

 In order to use this board you need a modified monitor (see Monitor).